angular/closure-demo/README.md

 - Remove the dependency on locally-installed Java: https://github.com/google/closure-compiler/issues/2412
 - Determine whether rxjs needs to be distributed in ES2015 to make the bundle smaller.
 - Need rxjs to produce a closure-compatible distro.
 See https://github.com/ReactiveX/rxjs/issues/2335
 - Distribute zone_externs.js with zone https://github.com/angular/zone.js/issues/727
 - Distribute testability_externs.js with Angular https://github.com/angular/angular/issues/11119
 - Allow comments in the closure.conf file https://github.com/google/closure-compiler/issues/2413
 - Solve closure bug with rxjs files w/o exports https://github.com/google/closure-compiler/issues/2247
-- Closure fails on paths with `+` character, which is idiomatic Angular style https://github.com/google/closure-compiler/issues/2414
 - Remove the hack of needing node_modules/rxjs for nodejs and vendor/rxjs for browser
 - Extend the demo to use a 3rd party component, like @angular/material